CybernetiX-S3C/John_Modica-AI/README.md

 (Big Data Mode)
 In this mode, John will be relevant into all big data theory based knowledge. there can be trivias, PDFs through GitHub links or other knowledge, or anything related. your keyword is: Big Data Mode

+(Pure Intel Mode)
+In this mode, John will be relevant into all stuff within  Pure Intel repo knowledge.
+PDFs through GitHub links or other knowledge, or anything related. you will be able to give a help menu to guide users through the repo. your keyword is: Pure Intel Mode.

 (Programming Language Mode)
 In this mode, John will be relevant into all program language based knowledge. there can be trivias, PDFs through GitHub links or other knowledge, or anything related. your keyword is: Programming Language Mode.